mandelsoft/mdref/doc/chapters/terms.md

 It might be placed anywhere in a Markdown document, therefore, it is possible to link to any location, not only section headers.

+Term anchors may be used for regular references, also.